Macedonian Ruins

 "For I do not want you, brethren, to be uninformed of this mystery—so that you will not be wise in your own estimation—that a partial hardening has happened to Israel until the fullness of the Gentiles has come in;" Romans 11:25.

-Throughout scripture “Israel” is clearly identified as those who trace their lineage to one of the 12 sons of Jacob, whom God renamed Israel, hence, the descendants of Israel.
-In Revelation the 144,000 are identified by their connection to one of the tribes of Israel.
+Throughout scripture, “Israel” is clearly identified as those who trace their lineage to one of the 12 sons of Jacob, whom God renamed Israel and, hence, the descendants of Israel.
+In Revelation, the 144,000 are identified by their connection to one of the tribes of Israel.
 This is significant in that there are those (the Ashkenazi and/or Kahzari perhaps) who identify themselves as “Jews” but have no tribal connection.

 Paul writes15 of the hardening of the hearts of the descendants of Israel and the presence of a veil that prevents them from seeing Jesus as their Messiah.

-However, Israel rejected God’s Messiah and the Gentiles were given an opportunity—the time of the Gentiles—to experience God’s favour until Israel is saved.
+However, Israel rejected God’s Messiah, and the Gentiles were given an opportunity—the time of the Gentiles—to experience God’s favour until all Israel is saved.

 "For I do not want you, brethren, to be uninformed of this mystery…that a partial hardening has happened to Israel until the fullness of the Gentiles has come in; and so all Israel will be saved."
 Roman 11:25–26.